exponea/exponea-ios-sdk/Documentation/setup.md

 At this point, the SDK is active and should now be tracking customers and events in your app.

 ####Configure application ID
-*Multiple mobile apps:* If your Engagement project supports multiple mobile apps, specify the `applicationId` in your configuration.
+*Multiple mobile apps:* If your Engagement project supports multiple mobile apps, specify the `applicationID` in your configuration.
 This helps distinguish between different apps in your project.

 ```swift
 Exponea.shared.configure(